danyshaanan/.home/README.md

 you can [create a bootable installer](https://support.apple.com/en-us/ht201372) ahead of time, and run it from the Startup Manager which is accessed by booting while holding the Option key.

+Note: The Steam game platform refuses to run on case sensitive file systems.

 ### Get Git

 * Open terminal and type `git` to trigger xcode's git installations.